seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Appendices/AppendixH-Architecture-Patterns.md

-# Appendix H — Production Folder Structures and Architecture Patterns
+# Appendix H — Production Folder Structures and Architecture Patterns: Organizing Systems, Teams, and Complexity

 > **Goal of this appendix:** Understand how production-grade Next.js applications are organized so they remain understandable, maintainable, and scalable as features, developers, and organizational complexity grow over time.